 Play Streets

-Play Streets are a fun way for neighbours to meet and spend time together through active outdoor play.
-They can be hosted on any neighbourhood street that is not an arterial or collector road, or in local parks and green spaces.
-Apartments and condominium complexes that have limited access to parks and public spaces can use their building parking lots for gatherings.
+Play Streets are a fun way for neighbours to meet and spend time together through outdoor play.
+They can be hosted on any street (except arterial or collector roads), in local parks, green spaces, or apartment and condominium parking lots.

 How Play Streets differ from Block Parties

-- They are less formal and usually happen during the day.
+- Less formal and usually happen during the day

-- The focus is on connecting through play.
+- The focus is on connecting through play and physical activity

 - Multiple dates can be booked for free street closure and recreation equipment.

-- Neighbourhood Watch only provides free food for Block Parties.
+- Neighbourhood Watch provides free food for Block Parties only

 Planning a Play Street